tongson/taarr/README.md

 # MULTICALL MODES

-You can use a symlink for choose the modes.
+You can use a symlink to activate the modes.

 ## Verbose